 Do I Need to Wear a Life Jacket?

-Life jackets and personal flotation devices are important safety equipment on a boat and your best defense against drowning.
+Life jackets and personal flotation devices are important safety equipment on a boat and your defense against drowning.
 Although adults are not required to wear a life jacket at all times, there must be a wearable life jacket in the boat for each person.
 Everyone must wear a life jacket when being towed behind a boat for activities such as waterskiing, wakeboarding, tubing or kneeboarding.
 In addition, children who are 12 years or younger must wear a life jacket when a boat is being operated.

 Before boating make sure that your life jacket fits properly.
 Life jackets that are too large can ride up or come off in the water.